VIDEO: Conn. Deer Rescue Transfixes Hundreds Of Thousands Of People

 The scared deer splayed on the frozen river was streamed live by several television channels on Monday, in some cases for more than three hours, as rescue workers tried to get it to safety.

-You can watch the full, agonizing rescue operation in this video – it begins about two and a half hours in.
+You can watch the full, agonizing rescue operation in this video — it begins about 2 1/2 hours in.

 It shows a rescue worker sliding the terrified animal to the side of the river.
-Then it took a team took repeated attempts to lift the struggling deer up the bank.
+Then it took a team's repeated attempts to lift the struggling deer up the bank.

 Local animal control officer Mark Rudewicz told NBC Connecticut that coyotes chased the deer onto the thin ice.

-Note: A previous caption incorrectly said the deer was stuck on the ice on Tuesday.
-It was actually Monday.